John Elwes (politician): Political career

 In 1772, with the help of Lord Craven he became a Member of Parliament for Berkshire (his election expenses amounted to a mere eighteen pence).
 He entered the House of Commons in a by-election as a compromise candidate to replace Thomas Craven, which began the first of three terms.
 He held his seat unopposed until he stood down at the 1784 election.
 Elwes sat with either party according to his whim, and he never once rose to address the House of Commons.
 Fellow members mockingly observed that since he possessed only one suit, they could never accuse him of being a "turncoat".
 Being a member of parliament did, however, cause Elwes to frequently travel to Westminster.
 He made the journey on a poor lean horse, the route chosen being always the one whereby he could avoid turnpike tolls.
 He was known to put a hard-boiled egg in his pocket, and midway on his journey would sit under some hedge and eat his egg or sleep.
 After twelve years, he retired rather than face the prospect of laying out any money to retain his seat.

 Moneylending

 Despite his exceptional frugality, Elwes lost huge sums of money to his colleagues in unrepaid loans, uncollected debts and dubious investments.
 He believed that one did not ask a gentleman for money, regardless of the circumstances.
-On one notable occasion Elwes, unsolicited, lent Lord Abingdon £7,000 to enable him to place a bet at Newmarket.
+On one notable occasion Elwes, unsolicited, lent Lord Abingdon £7,000 to enable him to place a bet at Newmarket Racecourse.
 On the day of the race, Elwes rode on horseback to the racetrack with nothing to eat for fourteen hours save a piece of pancake which he had put into his pocket two months earlier and which he swore to a startled companion was "as good as new".